WindoC/cache-gcp/TEST.md

-# Testing Setup Guide
+# Testing Setup Guide - Phase 2

-This guide explains how to set up and test the File Storage API locally and with Google Cloud Storage.
+This guide explains how to set up and test the File Storage API (Phase 2 - Authentication & Access Control) locally and with Google Cloud Storage.

 ## Prerequisites